The Utrecht Journal

 - ‘Trade Measures for Regulating Transboundary Movement of Electronic Waste’ – by Gideon Emcee Christian

 - ‘The Nuclear Disarmament Cases: Is Formalistic Rigour in Establishing Jurisdiction Impeding Access to Justice?’ – by Meenakshi Ramkumar, Aishwarya Singh

 Board of Editors

-The Utrecht Journal Board of Editors of 2015-2016 so far consists of:
+The Utrecht Journal Board of Editors of 2017-2018

 We are still looking for editors.
 If you have over 120 ECTS and are interested in spending approximately 8 hours a week contributing to Utrecht’s first student-led scientific law journal, please send your résumé and a short letter of motivation to email@example.com

 Merkourios was founded in 1981.
 As the student magazine, which it was at that time, Merkourioscontained summaries of study-trips, conferences and other issues related to Urios, the study association for International and European Law.
 Over the following years, until 2009, Merkourios was published 70 times.
 During these years Merkourios evolved from a student magazine into a formal law journal run by members of Urios.
 In 2009, the evolution into a professional law journal was finalised when a group of referees were introduced to peer-review the articles published in Merkourios.
 From Vol. 30 (2014) the journal is published under the title Utrecht Journal of International and European Law.